openshift-kni/cluster-group-upgrades-operator/docs/backup-recovery/README.md

 The upgrade recovery utility is generated when taking the backup, before the upgrade starts, written as `/var/recovery/upgrade-recovery.sh`.

-* The first phase of the recovery shuts down containers and cleans up, and restore files from the backup partition/folder to the targeted directories.
+* To start the recovery, you have to launch the script.
+The first phase of the recovery shuts down containers and cleans up, and restore files from the backup partition/folder to the targeted directories.
 Afterwards, it prompts for a rebooting the node with `systemctl reboot`.

-* The second stage restores cluster database and related files from the backup, relaunches containers and trigger required redeployments as per cluster restore procedure.
+* After the reboot, the script needs to be relaunched again with the resume option, i.e. `/var/recovery/upgrade-recovery.sh --resume`.
+This will restore cluster database and related files from the backup, will relaunch containers and trigger required redeployments as per cluster restore procedure.

 > **WARNING**: Should the recovery utility fail, the user can retry with the `--restart` option:<br>